 Upper

-The upper of a hiking boot is the exterior material of a hiking boot above the sole.
+The upper of a walking boot is the exterior material of a walking boot above the sole.
 This will either be leather or a synthetic material.

 Midsole flex